alteryx/ayx-developer-sdk/docs/howto/how-to-make-tensorflow-plugin-with-ui/tensorflow-plugin-with-ui.md

 >> 'a: {someValue: [1, 1], valueToUpdate: 8}'
 ```

-That said, overall this is a simple reusable component to allow text input fields tracked via a given key and value within our config.
+Overall, this simple reusable component allows text input field values to be stored and updated via a given key and value within our config.
-In this module, you could add other inputs and fields like `FileInput`.
+You could add other inputs and fields like `FileInput` in this module.

 #### Component(s): `DataInfo.tsx`, `DataInputSection.tsx`